Skip to main content

 What a 13 Means

-The PropertyIQ Score measures current supply-demand conditions.
+A 13 means the model expects Miami to significantly underperform the typical Florida market over the next few years, a read built on its demand signal — home-value momentum, days on market, and the share of listings cutting price.
 Miami has a genuine long-term case: international demand, climate migration, no state income tax, diversifying economy.
 But the current conditions — 47,000 listings, 22% absorption rate, 81.5% overvaluation — reflect a market where supply dramatically outran demand.

 This does not mean Miami is a market to avoid permanently.
 It means the current entry point requires careful underwriting and a longer time horizon than markets with stronger near-term fundamentals.
 Similar dynamics are visible across Florida, with Tampa scoring 47 and Orlando scoring 44 on the same index.